Upper Eyelid Surgery

 Key facts

-Upper eyelid correction, also known as upper blepharoplasty, is a surgical procedure aimed at rejuvenating the appearance of the upper eyelids, resulting in a more refreshed and youthful look.
+Upper eyelid surgery, also known as upper blepharoplasty, is a procedure aimed at rejuvenating the appearance of the upper eyelids, resulting in a more refreshed and youthful look.

 How it works: removal of excess skin and fat from upper eyelids